 - Roof coatings: 10-20 years

 However, the material of your roofing system isn’t the only factor that determines its lifespan.
-You can have a roof with industry-leading materials installed by roofing experts, but it may not reach its full lifespan if you haven’t done proper maintenance throughout its life.
+You can have a roof with industry-leading materials installed by roofing experts.
+But if you haven’t done proper maintenance throughout your roof’s life, it may not reach its full lifespan.

 While 20 years is the average length of time to consider replacing your commercial roofing system, this number won’t be true for every roof.
 Be mindful of which roofing materials you have and the condition of your roof by getting it inspected with an experienced commercial roofing contractor.